heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/summer_school.md

 <br>

 ### Python Resources
 You do not have to be a Python expert to attend.
-We will teach some Python best practices, but if you have no prior experience with Python, please use our <a href="{{ site.baseurl }}/docs/python_resources/">Python Resources</a> page to familiarize yourself with the basics.
+We will teach some Python best practices, but please use our <a href="{{ site.baseurl }}/docs/python_resources/">Python Resources</a> page to familiarize yourself with the basics if you have no prior experience with Python.

 <br>